RealS8 – Your Realtor® Team in Anchorage

 In years past, Niel wrote the column on real estate for the statewide business newspaper, the Alaska Journal of Alaska Commerce.
 The column covered a variety of commercial and residential real estate subjects of interest to Alaskan business and professional readers.
 The National Association of Realtors published an article he wrote for its national magazine on proper procedures for handling multiple offers on real estate.
 He has often serve as a trainer of new associates and lecturer on real estate to community and professional groups.

-An Alaskan resident since 1974, Niel is a graduate of Cornell University and past president of the Cornell Club of Alaska.
+An Alaskan resident from 1974-2015, Niel is a graduate of Cornell University and past president of the Cornell Club of Alaska.
 He served under Governor Jay Hammond from 1975-82 as director of the Alaska State Commission for Human Rights.
 For a time in the early 1980's he was the only Alaskan labor arbitrator certified by both the Federal Mediation and Conciliation Service and the American Arbitration Association.
 A tournament bridge player, he holds the rank of Life Master.

 Bethany and Niel have been helping Alaskans find their way home for over 40 years now.